bikeracer4487/prop131-montecarlo/README.md

-# Election Monte Carlo Simulator
+# Prop 131 ~ Election Monte Carlo Simulator

-Welcome to the **Proposition 131 Primary Monte Carlo Simulator**, a powerful and user-friendly tool designed to simulate primary outcomes under Prop 131 based on various configurable parameters.
+Welcome to the **Proposition 131 Election Monte Carlo Simulator**, a powerful and user-friendly tool designed to simulate primary outcomes under Prop 131 based on various configurable parameters.
 Whether you're a political analyst, educator, or enthusiast, this simulator provides valuable insights into how different factors might influence primary results under Prop 131.

 ## Understanding the Interface